 Among other things, ECMAScript defines:

-- The language syntax (parsing rules, keywords, control flow, object literal initialization...)
+- Language syntax (parsing rules, keywords, control flow, object literal initialization, ...)

 - A prototype-based inheritance mechanism